JetBrains/kotlin/ReadMe.md

 * `intellij-core` is a part of command line compiler and contains only necessary APIs.
 * `idea-full` is a full blown IntelliJ IDEA Community Edition to be used in the plugin module.

-Then, you may run gradle to build the project and run tests, using:
+Then, you may run Gradle to build the project and run tests, using:

     ./gradlew <tasks-and-options>

-command on unix/macOS, or
+command on Unix/macOS, or

     gradlew.bat <tasks-and-options>

-on windows.
+on Windows.

 ## Important gradle tasks